 Without a doubt, Granada’s old Jewish quarter holds some of the city’s greatest gems in terms of street art.
 The barrio is home to the city’s most prolific artist: Raúl Ruiz, better known as “El Niño de las Pinturas” (“the kid with the paintings”).
 Now an internationally known, award-winning artist, Ruiz still remains true to his roots.
-His work can be found all over Realejo.
-It has become a reference for stunning street art in Granada.
-His website includes a map showing where to find each of his paintings, but here are a few of our favorites!
+His work can be found all over Realejo and has become a reference for stunning street art in Granada.
+His website includes a map showing where to find each of his paintings, but here are a few of the best.

 Colegio de Santo Domingo